fernandosanchezjr/tasmotaminder/README.md

     # power off after runtime
     action: off

-# bike plug: let this plug run until the device is consuming less than 8 Watts, which seems to be when the
+# bike plug: let this plug run until the device is consuming less than 8 Watts, when the
 # light goes green on the charger
 - deviceId: EZPlug_6E6729
   powerTimer:
     # device consumes 8 Watts or less
     power: 8
-    # power comparison options: lessThan (<), greaterThan (>=), equalTo (==).
-Defaults to greaterThan.
+    # power comparison options: lessThan (<), greaterThan (>=), equalTo (==)
+    # defaults to greaterThan.
     powerComparison: lessThan
     action: off

 # outside xmas lights plug - turn on at 5 PM, then turn off at 10 PM
 - deviceId: EZPlug_8B4EB2
-  # no limit on the number of schedules allowed for a plug - can be combined with powerTimer entries
+  # no limit on the number of schedules allowed for a plug - can be combined with
+  # powerTimer entries
   powerSchedules:
     # cron spec for 17:00 every day
     - cron: 0 17 * * *